pingzaiwang/LoRT/README.md

-# LoRT Tensor Completion Demo
+# Tensor Completion Demo for Low-Rank Tensor Transitions for Transferable Tensor Regression

 This repository provides MATLAB demo scripts for evaluating the **Low-Rank Tensor Transitions (LoRT)** framework under various experimental settings for visual tensor completion tasks.
 The experiments focus on analyzing the impact of the number of source tasks and sampling rates.